 Social Media has the potential to make private matters very public.
 It could be a disgruntled customer, a negative product review or even a dissatisfied ex-employee.
 Your businesses’ online reputation needs to be protected and it is important to be aware and in control of matters before anything negative has a chance to go viral and dominate your company/ product’s search results.

-On a positive note, proliferation of social media makes it easy for you to be able to gather competitive intelligence.
+On a positive note, the proliferation of social media makes it easy for you to be able to gather competitive intelligence.
 Monitoring your competitor’s public reviews can be of help in determining their weaknesses and win over their consumers.

-Many a time business owners are thrown into difficult and challenging situations related to customer feedback /expectations.
+Many time business owners are thrown into difficult and challenging situations related to customer feedback /expectations.
 The growth of social media and online communication has made this issue even bigger with the possibility of every bit of unsavory news going viral!
 It could have arisen from a genuine mistake on your part or just a troll.
 Whatever the reason, it needs your immediate and impactful attention as companies control their brand reputation on social media.

 The customer might not always be right, but he always needs to be heard.
 How we deal with the complaints and respond and apologize to them will determine the nature of your relationship (or lack of it) going forward.
 If one can handle the situation well, one might even be able to create further opportunities of working together.